brucedonovan/endorsable/README.md

 ## Basic Usage

-To use `Endorsable`, download the package:
+To use `Endorsable`, install the package via foundry:
 ```sh
  forge install https://github.com/brucedonovan/endorsable.git
 ```

-or alternatively use npm/yarn
+or alternatively use npm/yarn to download the package:
 ```sh
     npm install @brucedonovan/endorsable
 ```
 ```sh
     yarn add @brucedonovan/endorsable
 ```

-(TODO add foundry install feature)

 and then inherit it in any contract that you wish to be endorsable: